Cameron Students posing for a picture on Campus

 • identity and a Statement of Educational Purpose

-Documents may be faxed, mailed, emailed, or submitted in person to the Office of Financial Assistance.
+Documents may be faxed, mailed, emailed, or submitted in person to the Office of Financial Aid.
 Always keep a copy for your records.
 We strongly discourage emailing any document with personally identifiable information.

-To avoid a delay in the processing of your aid, submit documentation before the priority deadlines below.
+To avoid delays in processing your aid, submit documentation before the priority deadlines listed below.
 Documentation received after these dates will be reviewed, but the disbursement of aid may be delayed.

 • Fall: July 1